-Climate change is one of the greatest threats of our time and has far reaching implications for the real estate industry.
-With the built environment contributing approximately 40% of greenhouse gas emissions in the UK1, the thought of tackling this challenge can seem daunting.
+Climate change has far-reaching implications for the real estate industry.
+With the built environment contributing approximately 40% of greenhouse gas emissions in the UK3, the thought of tackling this challenge can seem daunting.
 The path to net zero carbon is complex, challenging and uncertain, with much of the detail still unknown.
-However, this is not a reason to delay action.
-It is critical that the real estate industry acknowledges the important role it has to play, embraces the challenge, and collaborates.
+However, this not a reason to delay action.
+It is critical that the real estate industry acknowledges the important role it has play, embraces the challenge, and collaborates to ensure that pathways are transparent so that the market can respond.